KMAX-TV: Starting a news operation

 Two years after relaunching channel 31, Koplar added a local 10 p.m. newscast to the station's schedule, a small effort hosted by Gary Lindsey (previously of KSBW in Salinas).
 The newscast, despite modest resources, was intended to compete with KTXL's 10 p.m. newscast.
 Prime News moved from 10 to 10:30 p.m. in March 1985, but Koplar soon opted to retool the news department altogether and took it off the air that July.

 The revamped 31 News Tonight debuted on January 27, 1986.
 Its lead female anchor was Christine Craft, who had made headlines for an age and sex discrimination lawsuit against her prior employer, KMBC-TV in Kansas City.
 The new newscast failed to attract significant viewership: in May 1986, it managed an audience share of just two percent.
 Within a year, anchor Tim Klein was dismissed and replaced with Robert Dyk, a network news veteran.
 When original sports director Rich Gould left KRBK-TV for KPLR-TV in 1987, he was replaced by Grant Napear, who moved from WAND in Decatur, Illinois.

 The 10 p.m. newscast moved to 9 p.m. in September 1989, a move designed to reduce competition with KTXL and the threat that KCRA could change its 11 p.m. local news to 10 p.m.
 The move immediately resulted in ratings increases.
 Craft departed the next month to study law.

 Scott Jones arrived from West Palm Beach, Florida, to become KRBK-TV's news director in 1990.
 Jones set out to make the newscast faster-paced with a higher story count and an emphasis on crime and education stories.
 In the November 1990 survey, the newscast increased its audience share from three to five percent.
-A second nightly newscast, at 9:30 p.m., debuted in September 1991; the separate news program in lieu of an hour-long news allowed the same reporters to return and update stories in the second half-hour.
+A second nightly newscast, at 9:30 p.m., debuted in September 1991; the separate news program in lieu of an hour-long newscast allowed the same reporters to return and update stories in the second half-hour.
 Jones departed in 1992 to take a corporate position with Koplar Communications.